composablehorizons/compose-icons/icons-bootstrap-fill-cmp/README.md

-# Bootstrap fill icons for Compose Multiplatform
+# Bootstrap Fill icons for Compose Multiplatform

-A Compose Multiplatform icon library with all available Bootstrap fill icons.
+A Compose Multiplatform icon library with all available Bootstrap Fill icons.

 ## Installation